-How to use the Spectre: Valorant weapon guide | Dexerto.com
+How to use the Spectre: Valorant weapon guide - Dexerto

 If you prefer to take your gunfights from a closer range, Valorant’s Spectre is one of the best weapons you can grab.
-We’ve broken down the Submachine gun so you can get the edge in your next match.
+We’ve broken down the SMG so you can get the edge in your next match.

-From snipers to shotguns, all 17 weapons in Valorant offer a wide array of gameplay opportunities.
-Allowing you to play to your strengths in each round.
+From snipers to shotguns, all 17 weapons in Valorant offer a wide array of gameplay opportunities, allowing you to play to your strengths in each round.

 If you have a tendency to play aggressively, flank constantly, or you’re just looking to half-buy, the Spectre is a fantastic option.
-Here’s every little detail about the powerful SMG so that you can master it in no time.
+Here’s every little detail about the powerful SMG, so that you can master it in no time.

 What is the Spectre?

 The Spectre is one of two SMG-type weapons in Valorant.
-Priced at 1,600 Creds, the Spectre offers a fast-firing, fully-automatic gun considerably cheaper than any of the automatic Rifles in Valorant.
+Priced at 1,600 Creds, the Spectre offers a fast-firing, fully-automatic gun that is 1,300 creds cheaper than the two fully-automatic rifles in Valorant.

 Designed for rapid sprays at a close range, the Spectre won’t be getting you cross-map eliminations anytime soon.
-However, if you’re able to flank around an enemy and get the first shots in, one spray from this SMG will likely close out the fight.
+But, if you’re able to flank around an enemy and get the first shots in, one spray from this SMG will likely close out the fight.

 Spectre’s damage stats

-The Spectre won’t be instantly-dinking enemies, though a close-range burst could see some rapid eliminations.
+The Spectre won’t be instantly ‘dinking’ enemies, though a close-range burst could see some rapid eliminations.
 Each shot from up close will deal 78 damage to the head.
-With a fire rate of 13.33 rounds per second, one quick spray to the dome can easily wipe out your opposition.
+With a fire rate of 13.33 rounds per second (when you’re not aiming down sight), one quick spray to the dome can easily wipe out your opposition.

 With 30 rounds in each magazine, pick your bursts well as you’ll typically need to reload between each engagement.
 Spraying from afar is a surefire way to reduce your ammo count as damage drops off beyond 20 meters.
 Unless you’re firing in short bursts, getting up close is usually the best option.

 Fortunately, the Spectre comes with an alternate method of fire to help control the recoil at a distance.
-Aiming down the sights will give you a slight zoom, though the real benefit is in the “slight spread reduction.”
+Aiming down the sights will give you a slight zoom (1.15x), though the real benefit is in the “slight spread reduction.”
 The only real downside here is that aiming will drop the weapon’s fire rate to 12 rounds per second.

 Spectre’s spray pattern